simeononsecurity/simeononsecurity.ch/content/articles/bitwarden-and-keepassxc-vs-the-rest/index.en.md

 1. **Master Password**: What you know
 2. **Secret Key**: 34-character key generated during account creation

-This dual-factor approach means attackers need BOTH your master password AND the secret key—even if 1Password's servers were breached, your data remains encrypted.
+This dual-factor approach means attackers need BOTH your master password AND the secret key - even if 1Password's servers were breached, your data remains encrypted.

 **Encryption**: AES-256-GCM with PBKDF2-HMAC-SHA256 (650,000 iterations as of 2026)